 At this point, the ‘network traffic’ is going to be sent over the coax network.
-If you want a hard-wired network connection in another location of the house, as long as there is a coax port nearby, you can install another goCoax adapter and you should be good.
+If you want a hard-wired network connection in another location of the house, as long as there is a coax port nearby, you can install another goCoax adapter, and you should be good.

 A visual of the setup.

-After a week of using this set up there have been no network drops, no latency issue, and virtually no pack loss.
+After a week of using this set up, there have been no network drops, no latency issue, and virtually no pack loss.

 If you install a MoCA setup, you should check to see if you have a ‘Point of Entry’ (POE) filter installed where your network connection comes into your home.
 They look something like this.

 A POE prevents interference between subscriber homes that use MoCA technology.
-But more importantly, prevents you from leaking your network data back to your provider or anyone/anything else sharing the cable wiring.
+But more importantly, it prevents you from leaking your network data back to your provider or anyone/anything else sharing the cable wiring.
 You can get on Amazon for under $10.

 Note If you click on an Amazon link and purchase a product, I may get a commission from Amazon.
-The purpose of the links is to avoid much searching and not to make money on the blog post.
+The purpose of the links is to avoid searching and not make money on the blog post.